newinternetlabs/app-mining/nil.md

 Apps that use Blockstack Auth as  secondary authentication method will receive 1 point.

 Primary vs secondary is largely a subjective judgement made by the app reviewer taking into account the placement of the Sign in with Blockstack button in the app in relation to other authentication methods.
-Please see these sketch for guidance.
+Please see [these drawings](DigitalRightsAuthScoringCriteria.pdf) for guidance.

 ### Gaia Storage